MicrosoftDocs/azure-docs/includes/virtual-machines-classic-recovery-disks-portal.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. In the menu on the left, click **Virtual Machines (classic)**.
-3. Select the VM that has problem, select **Disks**, and then identify the name of the virtual hard disk.
+3. Select the VM that has problem, click **Disks**, and then identify the name of the virtual hard disk.
-4. Select the virtual hard disk, check the **Location** of the virtual hard disk to identify the storage account that contains this virtual hard disk.
+4. Select the OS disk, check the **Location** to identify the storage account that contains this virtual hard disk.
 In the following example, the string before ".blob.core.windows.net" is the storage account name.

     ```
     https://portalvhds73fmhrw5xkp43.blob.core.windows.net/vhds/SCCM2012-2015-08-28.vhd